 Secondly, fill the vase with spring water at room temperature.
 This contains important minerals that will promote growth.
 No spring water in the house?
 Then you can also use regular tap water with plant food.
 Replace it every month.
 You proceed by placing the cutting in the vase.
 Make sure only the bottom part is in the water.
 Place the plant in a light spot out of direct sunlight.
 Hydroponics or plants in water only, are easy to care for.
 You should have roots now.

 Plants' Roots Have Grown - Place Your Plant in a Vase

 Rinse the roots of the plant thoroughly to prevent the vase from becoming dirty.
 Just be careful not to damage the roots too much.
 Choose a vase that is suitable for your plant.
 A Monstera needs another vase than a sage or basil plant.
 Make sure you clean the vase well in advance.
 Following you fill the vase with spring water at room temperature.
 This contains important minerals that will promote growth.
 No spring water in the house?
 Then you can also use regular tap water with plant food.
 Now you can place the plant in the vase.
 Make sure only the roots are submerged.
 Replace the water every month with spring water or tap water with plant food.

 Buy Hydroponic Plants

-Does it seem a bit too much of a hassle to put or plant plants in water yourself?
-Then you can also buy them ready-made.
+Does it seem a bit too much of a hassle to put or plant plants in the water yourself?
+Then you can also buy hydroponics ready-made.